intake24/intake24/apps/docs/guide/integrations.md

 #### Standard JWT claims

 Standard JWT claims to help identify JWT and limit its lifetime.
-Please see [RFC 7519 Chapter 4.1](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) for more details.
+See [RFC 7519 Chapter 4.1](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1) for more details.

 - `iat` - issued at timestamp (NumericDate in seconds)
 - `exp` - expiration timestamp (NumericDate in seconds)